stoyonaga/EECS-Notes/README.md

     - Assignment 7 (Vernam Two-Tape Cipher Helper Scripts for the Bonus Marks)
     - Assignment 8 (Added Useful References to Aid in Hill Encryption / Decryption)
     - Assignment 9 (Added a Helper to Complete the Feistel Decryption)
+    - Assignment 10 (Added a Helper to Complete the test for Monoalphabetic Substitution)
+    - Assignment 11 (Added a Helper to Complete the Index of Coincidence and Period Approximation(s))

 Additionally, you can find some of my presentation slides here!